nowlenaustin/DnD-Character-Creator/README.md

 # DnD-Character-Creator
-A program to help you create a character for Dungeons and Dragons
+A program to help you create a character for Dungeons and Dragons.
+It outputs a PDF file with all the information of your character.

-## Setting up Eclipse project
+## Setting up the Eclipse project
 Clone git repository to local computer using the following command:
 > git clone https://github.com/nowlenaustin/DnD-Character-Creator.git